Treatment Effect Bias from Sample Snooping: Blinding Outcomes is Neither Necessary nor Sufficient: Acknowledgements

 \section{Acknowledgements}

-\if0\blind {I am deeply grateful for many helpful conversations and draft feedback from Rajarshi Mukherjee, Virginia Fisher, Daniel Chapksy, Leah Comment, Alex D'Amour, and Quanhong Lei, over the course of developing this work. } \fi
+\if0\blind {I am deeply grateful for many helpful conversations and draft feedback from Leah Comment, Rajarshi Mukherjee, Virginia Fisher, Daniel Chapksy, Alex D'Amour, and Quanhong Lei, over the course of developing this work. } \fi

 \if1\blind {BLINDED } \fi